sergiotapia/magnetissimo/README.md

 * Run without ceremony.
 No pointless configuration needed.
 * Easy to understand source code.
 Special care is taken to keep code lean and understandable.
 * High performance, leveraging Elixir's GenServer and Erlang's BEAM VM.
+* Close work with magnet providers.
+Don't hesitate to reach us so we can spare your resources

 ### Usage Guide